-Students who obtain a registration card from the Massachusetts Department of Public Health for medical marijuana use should contact the Associate Dean of Students for Wellness for more information regarding College policies and resources.
-To request a medical housing accommodation for a documented disability, students should contact the Director of the Learning Center.
+Students who obtain a registration card from the Massachusetts Department of Public Health for medical marijuana use should contact the Associate Vice President for Student Success for more information regarding College policies and resources.
+To request a medical housing accommodation for a documented disability, students should contact the Director of Accessibility Services.